 Cyber criminals can deploy their attacks through emails containing malware or malicious links called phishing attacks.

-When an attachment is opened or a link is clicked, the ransomware program is installed.
+When an attachment is opened or a link is clicked, the malware program is installed.

 Administrators and employees alike frequently receive emails from a number of different sources with various attachments and links, so this method of attack can easily catch victims unaware.